Frequently Asked Questions

 When does the railway operate?

-In 2021 the Railway is starting operations on 13 April and we hope to be running weekends plus Tuesday to Thursday until the end of October.
+In 2021 the Railway started operations on 13 April and we hope to be running weekends plus Tuesday to Thursday until the end of October.

 Full details and the timetable are here.